 Deconstructed Trope: Runaway Bride / Disposable Fiancée is beautifully deconstructed through Ted being left at the alter by Stella with the groom doing nothing to deserve the bride disappearing on the day of the wedding with only a note to explain her actions.
 He was left with serious emotional baggage that would affect his future relationships.

 The show deconstructs Amicable Exes with Ted unconsciously pining after Robin after their amicable breakup and it has been pointed out by others how part of the reason why his relationships with other women fails because part of Ted still wants to get together with Robin.
 It is likewise with Barney and this comes back to bite him when he slept with Robin while dating Nora.

 The show also appears to be deconstructing True Companions.
 While the gang undeniably care for each other and go to great lengths for each other, they are becoming more dysfunctional because they are meddling too much into each other's affairs.
-In fact, it's been pointed out to Ted that since he has such a close group of friends, it's near impossible to find someone to enter that bubble and many of his relationships has failed because of that reason.
+In fact, it's been pointed out to Ted that since he has such a close group of friends, it's near impossible to find someone to enter that bubble and many of his relationships have failed because of that reason.